alexander-kastil/angular-advanced/demos/09-optimization/02-server-side-rendering/readme.md

   ng add @angular/material
   ```

+- Add the following packages for NgRx SignalStore:

+    ```bash
+    nmp i @ngrx/signal-store @ngrx/signals
+    ```

+- To save some time you will provided with the [artifacts](./food-shop-ssr-artifacts/) of this app:

+  > Note: After adding each file review the code and make sure you understand it.

 - Add the following html to app.component.html and also add the required imports for MatToolbarModule:

   ```html